What Are Inodes In Linux?

 inode numbers.
 We will use

--inum option in order to search according to inode number.
+-inum option in order to search according to the inode number.

 $ find . -inum 1975176 -print